C-value: C-value paradox

 In 1948, Roger and Colette Vendrely reported a "remarkable constancy in the nuclear DNA content of all the cells in all the individuals within a given animal species", which they took as evidence that DNA, rather than protein, was the substance of which genes are composed.
 The term C-value reflects this observed constancy.
 However, it was soon found that C-values (genome sizes) vary enormously among species and that this bears no relationship to the presumed number of genes (as reflected by the complexity of the organism).
 For example, the cells of some salamanders may contain 40 times more DNA than those of humans.
 Given that C-values were assumed to be constant because genetic information is encoded by DNA, and yet bore no relationship to presumed gene number, this was understandably considered paradoxical; the term "C-value paradox" was used to describe this situation by C.A.
 Thomas Jr. in 1971.

-The discovery of non-coding DNA in the early 1970s resolved the main question of the C-value paradox: genome size does not reflect gene number in eukaryotes since most of their DNA is non-coding and therefore does not consist of genes.
-The human genome, for example, comprises less than 2% protein-coding regions, with the remainder being various types of non-coding DNA (especially transposable elements).
+The discovery of repetitive DNA in the late 1960s resolved the main question of the C-value paradox: genome size does not reflect gene number in eukaryotes since most of the excess DNA in many species appears to be junk DNA.
+The human genome, for example, contains about 10% functional elements and the remaining 90% is thought to be junk.
+Species with larger genomes are thought to contain a higher proportion of junk DNA.